-- Multi-Policy Discount - Bundle home and auto or home and boat, or home and RV will get you a 5% discount.
+- Multi-Policy Discount - Bundle home and auto, home and boat, or home and RV will get a 5% discount.

-- Safety and Alarm - If you install burglar and fire alarms, you’ll get a discount.
+- Safety and Alarm - You'll get a discount if you install burglar and fire alarms.

 - Quote in Advance - If you get a quote at least ten days before your policy begins, you’ll lower your rate.

-- New Purchase - If you purchase a new home (it doesn’t have to be newly built), you can get a discount.
+- New Purchase - You can get a discount if you purchase a new home (it doesn’t have to be newly built).

-- New Home Construction - The newer your home, the larger discount you could earn.
+- New Home Construction - The newer your home, the larger the discount you could earn.

 - Receive Documents Electronically - If you opt to get policy documents via email rather than paper, you’ll qualify for a discount.

-- Home Security - If you (or a professional) install video surveillance cameras and home security systems like door and window sensors in your home, you’re eligible for a discount.
+- Home Security - If you (or a professional) install video surveillance cameras and home security systems like door and window sensors, you’re eligible for a discount.